tangxusc/graphql-federation/graphql-plugin/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](../LICENSE)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/wundergraph/graphql-go-tools)

-A GraphQL Federation plugin for Higress based on WebAssembly.
+A GraphQL Federation plugin for Higress based on Go filter.

 ## Overview

 This project implements a GraphQL Federation plugin for Higress, which is a cloud-native API gateway based on Envoy.
-The plugin is written in Go and compiled to WebAssembly (WASM) for execution within the Envoy proxy.
+The plugin is written in Go and compiled as a shared library (.so) for execution within the Envoy proxy using the Go filter extension.

 ## Features